PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 18:48:43
+Last updated: 2024-04-02 18:49:16
-Random Quote: Trust only movement.
-Life happens at the level of events, not of words.
-Trust movement. - Alfred Adler
+Random Quote: The superior man is satisfied and composed; the mean man is always full of distress. - Confucius